ouspg/CompSec-return-templates/Lab3Template/README.md

 ## Task 1:

 **A) Do we find some malicious files based on these?
 (ClamAV, VirusTotal) Even if there are malicious files, why might not they appear there?
-What is the bad thing on signature based identification?
+What is the downside on signature based identification?
 Include commands and steps how you did it.**

 **B) What is the worst thing you can do with suspicious Microsoft Office document?
 (Disabled by default)**